 REALTOR® is a federally registered collective membership mark that identifies a real estate professional who is a member of the National Association of REALTORS® (NAR) and subscribes to its strict Code of Ethics.
-Any individual that desires to become a REALTOR® member with the Paulding Board of REALTORS® will need to hold an active real estate or appraiser's license.
+Any individual who desires to become a REALTOR® member of the Paulding Board of REALTORS® will need to hold an active real estate or appraiser's license.
 All primary REALTORS® will automatically hold membership with the Georgia Association of REALTORS® (GAR) and the National Association of REALTORS®.

 The annual renewal rate of $471 includes membership in all 3 organizations.